alejopdl/oboro-prod/docs/drop-system.md

 To add a new drop to the system:

-1. Add a new option to the "DropId" Select property in your Notion database
+1. Add a new option to the "DropID" Select property in your Notion database
 2. Assign products to the new drop by selecting the new drop ID
 3. Set appropriate level numbers for products within the drop
 4. Mark higher-level products as blocked (if they should follow the level-unlocking rules)